MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-apply-purchase-transactions-manually.md

 You can also apply vendor payments, and customer payments, after the payments appear as negative bank transactions in your bank.
 On the **Payment Reconciliation Journal** page, you can use functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

-## <a name="to-apply-a-payment-to-a-single-or-multiple-vendor-ledger-entries"></a>To apply a payment to a single or multiple vendor ledger entries
+## To apply a payment to a single or multiple vendor ledger entries
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journal**, and then choose the related link.
 2. On the **Payment Journal** page, on the first journal line, enter the relevant information about the payment entry.
 3. To apply a single vendor ledger entry: